dberling/snakemake_example/README.md

 * comprehensive tutorial: https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html

-## Find presentation and heuristic Snakefile in /presentation
+**Find presentation slides and a heuristic Snakefile explained on one slide in the folder /presentation**

 ## Run this workflow